dshen109/eesg-website/README.md

-For PDF files in `content/reference_books/`, large groups of PDF files (grouped seminar slides), or single PDFs greater than 20MB in side, you should not add them with `git add` but with `git lfs track pathtopdf`.
-You will need to [install Git Large File Storage](https://git-lfs.github.com/) to use this command.
+For PDF files in `content/reference_books/`, large groups of PDF files (grouped seminar slides), or single PDFs greater than 20MB in side, you should not add them directly to the repo but instead add them to the EESG-website Dropbox and link to them using the `url_pdf` field.

 Other PDFs can be added using `git add -f pathtopdf`.
 The `-f` flag is necessary since **PDFs are ignored by default to prevent users from accidentally